 The study of formal and informal assessment of speech sound system disorders, associated factors and intervention approaches applied to various etiologies.
-Prerequisites: Admission to the CDO Major; CDO 278, 335.
-Co-requisites: CDO 340, 431.
+Prerequisites: Signed CDO or CSD major or minor; CSD 278, 335.

 Child Language Assessment and Intervention

 Formal/informal assessment of language, cognition, and communication functioning in infant through school-aged children not developing normal language parameters: intervention approaches for deficits in language.
-Prerequisites: Admission to the CDO Major; CDO 330.
-Co-requisites: CDO 338; CDO 431.
+Prerequisites: Signed CDO or CSD major or minor; CSD 330.

 Introduction to Adult Communication Disorders

 Overviews neuroanatomical bases of acquired adult communication disorders and reviews nature and impact of such disorders including aphasia, dementia, apraxia, dysarthria, and traumatic brain injury.
-Prerequisites: Admission to the CDO major; CDO 335, 340.
-Co-requisites: CDO 439, 494.
+Prerequisites: Signed CDO or CSD major or minor; CSD 335.